epiphyt/form-block/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/form-block)

 == Changelog ==

+= 1.7.0 =
+* Added: Support for block variations for inputs and block transforms for all types of form fields
+* Added: Support for global form styles
+* Added: Support for border, color and shadow styles for form fields
+* Added: Support for literal 0 as field value
+* Fixed: A form block without form fields is now completely hidden in the frontend, as it does not work without any field
+* Developer: New actions/filters before/after a form submission is created

 = 1.6.1 =
 * Fixed: Deleting form submissions manually